snafees/ortho_seqs/tutorial.rst

 .. code-block:: shell-session

-  ortho_seq orthogonal-polynomial ortho_seq_code/tests/data/nucleotide/onefile_tests/sidhu.xlsx --molecule DNA --poly_order first --out_dir ../onefile_tests/sidhu --alphbt_input SYG,R --min_pct 40
+  ortho_seq orthogonal-polynomial ortho_seq_code/tests/data/nucleotide/onefile_tests/sidhu.xlsx --molecule protein --poly_order first --out_dir ../onefile_tests/sidhu --alphbt_input SYG,R --min_pct 40

 Let's explore what these flags are, and how you can use them to assist you.